caprover/caprover-website/docs/database-connection.md

 ### External Connections

+**IMPORTANT** if you're having issues with external connection, it's likely that you're an incorrect config.
+CapRover is battle tested and guaranteed to work.
+See a number of common mistakes [here](https://github.com/caprover/caprover/issues/364)

 Sometimes, you need to connect to a database from the outside world.
 In this case you have two options:

 1) Port Forwarding